 ED: And part of that means talking about the emotional impact the performance had Q21/22 GEMMA: on us.
 I think that's important.
 Yes.
-And we should definitely mention how well the director handled important hits of the play.
-Jike when Remos climbs onto Juliot's beloony.
+And we should definitely mention how well the director handled important.
 Q21/22 ED: bits of the play - like when Romeo climbs onto Juliet's balcony.
 And the fight between Mercutio and Tybalt.
 GEMMA: Yes.
 It would also be interesting to mention the theatre space and how the director used it but I don't think we'll have space in 800 words.
 ED: No. OK.
 That all sounds quite straightforward.
 ED: So what about The Emporium Theatre's production of the play?
 GEMMA: I thought some things worked really well but there were some problems too.
 ED: Yeah.
 What about the set, for example?
-GEMMA: I think it was visually really stunning.
+000 GEMMA: I think it was visually really stunning.
 I'd say that was probably the most Q23 memorable thing about this production.
 ED: You're right.
 The set design was really amazing, but actually I have seen similar ideas used in other productions.
 GEMMA: What about the lighting?
-Some of the scenes were so dimly lit it was quite hard ED: to see.
-I didn't dislike it.
+Some of the scenes were so dimly lit it was quite hard GLIVIIVIA. to see.
+ED: I didn't dislike it.
 It helped to change the mood of the quieter scenes.
 Q24 GEMMA: That's a good point.
-927 ED: What did you think of the costumes?
+ED: What did you think of the costumes?
 GEMMA: I was a bit surprised by the contemporary dress, I must say.
-Q25 ED: Yeah - I think it worked well, but I had assumed it would be more conventional .
-4-0 GEMMA: Me too.
+Q25 ED: Yeah - I think it worked well, but I had assumed it would be more conventional.
+GEMMA: Me too.
 I liked the music at the beginning and I thought the musicians were brilliant, but I thought they were wasted because the music didn't have much Q26 impact in Acts 2 and 3.
-ED: Yes - that was a shame .
-GEMMA: One problem with this production was that the actors didn't deliver the lines that well.
+ED: Yes - that was a shame.
+GEMMA: One problem with this production was that the actors didn't deliver the lines that 027 ED. well.
 They were speaking too fast.
-Q27 ED: It was a problem I agree, but I thought it was because they weren't speaking loudly enough - especially at key points in the play.
+It was a problem I agree, but I thought it was because they weren't speaking.
+Q27 ED: loudly enough - especially at key points in the play.
 GEMMA: I actually didn't have a problem with that.
-ED: It's been an interesting experience watching different versions of Romeo and Juliet , hasn't it?
+ED: It's been an interesting experience watching different versions of Romeo and Juliet, hasn't it?
 GEMMA: Definitely.
 It's made me realise how relevant the play still is.
 ED: Right.
-I mean a lot's changed since Shakespeare's time, but in many ways 000 nothing's changed.
+I mean a lot's changed since Shakespeare's time, but in many ways nothing's changed.
 There are always disagreements and tension between Q28 teenagers and their parents.
 GEMMA: Yes, that's something all young people can relate to - more than the violence and the extreme emotions in the play.
 ED: How did you find watching it in translation?
 GEMMA: Really interesting.
-I expected to find it more challenging, but I could follow the OLIMIA. story pretty well.
+I expected to find it more challenging, but I could follow the ED: story pretty well.
 ED: I stopped worrying about not being able to understand all the words and focused on the actors' expressions.
 The ending was pretty powerful.
 Q29 GEMMA: Yes.
 That somehow intensified the emotion for me.
-ED: Did you know Shakespeare's been translated into more languages than any other writer?
+Q23 ED: Did you know Shakespeare's been translated into more languages than any other writer?
 GEMMA: What's the reason for his international appeal, do you think?
 ED: I was reading that it's because his plays are about basic themes that people everywhere are familiar with.

 GEMMA: Yeah, and they can also be understood on different levels.
 The characters have such depth.
-Q30 ED: GEMMA: Right - which allows directors to experiment and find new angles .
-That's really important because